About Our Chapter

 Join Our Chapter

 Interested in joining our chapter?
 Membership opportunities are dependent on chapter openings.

 If you know someone in our chapter, talk to her about getting started, membership obligations and our membership drive timeline.
 If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-Our sponsored annual membership recruitment period begins each September and concludes in January.
+Our membership recruitment drive begins January 15th and concludes March 1st.
 Prospective Members are mothers or female guardians of a girl in 7th grade the September following admission.
-Openings in grades 8 or 9 are at the discretion of the Buckhead Chapter Board and depend on the predetermined class size range.

 Mothers and their daughters (grades 7-12) participate in a program that embraces:

 We understand and serve communities in partnership with local and national nonprofits.
 Each NCL, Inc. chapter promotes social awareness by considering the local community’s needs and selecting appropriate non-profit organizations to support through different volunteer activities.